Aid Worker Security Database: Data

-From the website, customizable search options allow for users of the data to download Excel csv formats with relevantly sorted information.
+From the website, customizable search options allow for users of the data to download as csv files with relevantly sorted information.
 An API is also available.
 The online dataset contains security incidents (attacks) from 1997 to present, and is updated in real time.

 Parameters

 Attacks against aid workers recorded in the AWSD are defined as "major", including intentional killings, kidnappings, serious sexual assault/rape, and attacks causing serious injury.
 The definition of an aid worker is also limited to those working in emergency contexts to provide humanitarian relief (as opposed to political, developmental or other assistance).
 The aid worker victims are employees, or contractors and consultants, of not-for-profit aid agencies.
 All organisations and victim names are kept confidential and not included in the public data.
 This choice was made because victim information is not available for all incidents, and those close to the victims may not wish to have the names published.
 The information that is publicly available for each incident is as follows: